-No matter their size or style, windows enlarge the feel of a room if natural light is allowed to flow in.
+No matter their size or style, windows will enlarge the feel of a room, especially if natural light is flowing in.
 If privacy is not an issue, simply leave windows bare.

-Avoid complicated, fussy details such as ruffles, lace, and bows.
+Avoid complicated, fussy details such as ruffles, laces and bows.
 Stay away from wild multi-colored curtains, as well.

 One of the best small bathroom design ideas for low ceilings is to install curtain rods higher than the window frame, even up to the ceiling.